 Unless otherwise provided by legislation, you must provide your entity’s annual report to your Minister by the 15th day of the fourth month after the end of the reporting period for your entity (usually 15 October), for tabling in parliament by your Minister.

-For guidance on preparing annual reports, see RMG-135 Annual reports for non-corporate Commonwealth entities; RMG-136 Annual reports for corporate Commonwealth entities; or RMG-137 Annual reports for Commonwealth companies.
-These guides are available under Tools and templates.
+For guidance on preparing annual reports, see RMG-135 Annual reports for non-corporate Commonwealth entities, RMG-136 Annual reports for corporate Commonwealth entities or RMG-137 Annual reports for Commonwealth companies.
+These are available under Resource Management Guides in the right-hand menu.

 Annual performance statements